 FOR IMMEDIATE RELEASE

-Founded in 1909 by Bucks County industrialist Joseph Grundy, the Pennsylvania Manufacturers’ Association is the Harrisburg-based statewide nonprofit trade organization representing the people who make things in our commonwealth.
-To learn more about PMA and its work, visit www.pamanufacturers.org
+Founded in 1909 by Bucks County industrialist Joseph Grundy, the Pennsylvania Manufacturers’ Association is the Harrisburg-based statewide trade organization representing the manufacturing sector in Pennsylvania’s public policy process.
+To learn more about PMA and its work, visit www.pamanufacturers.org.